When To Arrive

 Transportation from the Airport

 There are several ways to get to Amman, which is about 35 kilometers from the Queen Alia Airport.
-Airport taxis (creme-colored cars parked outside the arrivals terminal) have a fixed price (20-25 dinars to Amman) and should offer you a receipt (if requested before leaving).
+Airport taxis (creme-colored cars parked outside the arrivals terminal) have a fixed price (20-27 dinars to Amman) and should offer you a receipt (if requested before leaving).
 You will need to know where you are going in the city so that you can give that information to the taxi driver.
+For more information including tariffs, please visit By Taxi (qaiairport.com)

 A city bus service by Sariyah Express is also available for transport from the airport to the North Bus Station in the neighborhood of Tabarbour, Amman.
 Alternatively, you can also request (before boarding) to be dropped off at the Seventh Circle.
 The bus costs 3-4 dinars per person.
 Once you arrive at the bus station (or Seventh Circle), you will have to get a yellow city taxi to take you to your destination.
 You may also get dropped off at the Seventh Circle with baggage in the hold, or anywhere along its route if you happen to be coming with just hand baggage.

 Usually customs are not a problem, but it is better to avoid packing large quantities of one item together (i.e. medicines, vitamins, toys).
 Also, one should pack electronic devices such as tablets, notebooks or laptops in such a way that you can easily find them for customs officials without undoing your luggage.

 Visas (Note that visa rules are unpredictable and subject to change)